 MetroFuture, the region’s plan for growth through the year 2030, sets forth a common vision of an equitable region where “all people have full and equal access to opportunities that enable them to attain their full potential.”
 MetroFuture works to achieve this vision by eliminating unfair, preventable, and systematic differences between groups that not only harm individuals and families, but threaten the vibrancy of our region.
 Equity is at the heart of the MetroFuture goals for a healthy, secure, and prosperous future for Metro Boston.
 Equity is a fundamental value of our society.
 The region’s future stability and prosperity depend on it.

-This section describes the master plan, the Analysis of Impediments (AI) and the Assessment of Fair Housing (proposed by HUD to replace the AI).
-These strategic documents can provide resources that help protect the right to fair housing for protected classes with proactive strategies; identification of housing needs for developers; and guidance for zoning and permitting decisions to promote equal opportunity at the local and regional levels.
+This section describes the master plan, the Analysis of Impediments and the Assessment of Fair Housing (HUD has proposed a new rule which will replace the Analysis of Impediment to Fair Housing).
+These planning tools can promote equal opportunity at the local and regional levels.
+These strategic documents can provide resources that help protect the right to fair housing for protected classes with proactive strategies; identification of housing needs for developers; and guidance for zoning and permitting decisions.

 This section demonstrates the fair housing implications of zoning and land use practices to help the planning board, zoning board and municipal planning staff meet the obligation to affirmatively further fair housing through zoning practices.